 The Turks and Caicos Islands (TCIS) are a British Overseas Territory consisting of eight major islands.
-See the Department of State’s Fact Sheet on Turks and Caicos for information on U.S. - Turks and Caicos relations.
+Learn about the U.S. relationship to countries around the world.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Turks and Caicos.

-Exit Requirements for Minors Unaccompanied children under the age of 18 are required to present a valid passport and notarized consent from parent(s) or legal guardian(s) to exit the Islands.
+Exit Requirements for Minors: Unaccompanied children under the age of 18 are required to present a valid passport and notarized consent from parent(s) or legal guardian(s) to exit Turks and Caicos.

 Victims of Crime

-U.S. citizen victims of domestic violence may contact the U.S. Embassy in Nassau or the U.S. Consular Agent in Providenciales for assistance.
+U.S. citizen victims of domestic violence may contact the U.S. Embassy in Nassau.
 If you are in immediate danger, first contact the local police at 911.

-Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy in Nassau and the U.S. Consular Agency in Providenciales immediately.
+Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy in Nassau immediately.
 See our webpage for further information.

-Penalties for possessing, using or trafficking in illegal drugs in TCIS are severe, and convicted offenders can expect long jail sentences and/or heavy fines.
+Penalties for possessing, using or trafficking in illegal drugs are severe, and convicted offenders can expect long jail sentences and/or heavy fines.

-There are no legal restrictions on same-sex relations or the organization of LGBTI events in the Turks and Caicos Islands.
-For more detailed information about LGBTI rights you may review the State Department’s Human Rights Report and see our LGBTI Travel Information page.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Turks and Caicos.

-There are laws and ordinances in the Turks and Caicos Islands for specific fishing limits, the protection of plants and the protection of wild birds.
-There are also areas marked as National Park Zones where restriction of certain activities harmful to ecology is prohibited.
-Visitors and residents can find further information from the TCI Government Department of Environment and Maritime Affairs.
-All other hunting is prohibited in TCIS.
-A number of endangered and/or protected species reside in the Turks and Caicos Islands.
+Wildlife: Local laws provide for specific fishing limits, the protection of plants and the protection of wild birds.
+National Park Zones prohibit certain activities harmful to ecology.
+You can find further information from the Turks and Caicos Government’s Department of Environment and Maritime Affairs.
+All other hunting is prohibited.
+Many protected species live in Turks and Caicos.
 You may receive severe penalties if you disturb, harass, or otherwise threaten wildlife.

-Medical facilities in the Turks and Caicos Islands have improved with two new hospital facilities on Providenciales and Grand Turk managed by InterHealth Canada.
-However, serious medical problems may require medical evacuation by air to neighboring countries or the U.S.
+There are two hospital facilities on Providenciales and Grand Turk managed by InterHealth Canada that are able to handle non-life threatening medical needs.
+However, serious medical problems may require medical evacuation by air to neighboring countries or the United States.

-The repatriation of the remains of U.S. citizens who die in the Turks and Caicos Islands can take weeks to return to the United States due to the fact that Turks and Caicos Islands do not always have a pathologist available to perform autopsies if required.
-Periodically scheduled nonresident foreign pathologists often travel to the Turks and Caicos Islands to perform this public service.
+The repatriation of the remains of U.S. citizens who die in Turks and Caicos can take weeks to return to the United States because Turks and Caicos does not always have a pathologist available to perform autopsies.
+Periodically-scheduled nonresident foreign pathologists often travel to Turks and Caicos to perform this public service.

 We do not pay medical bills.
 Be aware that U.S. Medicare or Medicaid does not apply overseas.

-Medicines: If traveling with prescription medication, check with the Government of Turks and Caicos to ensure the medication is legal in TCIS.
-Always, carry your prescription medication in its original packaging with your doctor’s prescription.
+Medicines: If traveling with prescription medication, check with the Government of Turks and Caicos to ensure the medication is legal in Turks and Caicos.
+Always carry your prescription medication in its original packaging with your doctor’s prescription.

-Traffic drives on the left in the Turks and Caicos.
+Road Conditions and Safety: Traffic drives on the left in Turks and Caicos.
 Primary roads are in generally good condition, while secondary roads are often unpaved.
-There are not many road signs but you will be able to navigate with a map as there are few roads on Grand Turk and Providenciales Islands.
-Hazards such as blind intersections, road work, unmarked changes in road conditions, and a lack of familiarity with roundabouts are often the main cause of problems while driving.
+Hazards such as blind intersections, road work, unmarked changes in road conditions, and a lack of familiarity with roundabouts may cause problems while driving.
 At a roundabout, drivers are required to give way to those on their immediate right and those who enter the roundabout first.
 Animals often wander on the roads, presenting a hazard to drivers, especially at night.

-You need a valid driver’s license to drive in the Turks and Caicos.
-A U.S. or International Driving Permit is good for up to a month, after that a local TCI license from the Department of Road Safety is required.
+Traffic Laws: You need a valid driver’s license to drive in Turks and Caicos.
+A valid U.S. or International Driving Permit is good for up to a month, after that a local Turks and Caicos license from the Department of Road Safety is required.
 Speed limits are 20 mph in town and side roads, and 40 mph on the highway.
 The use of seatbelts is mandatory.
 Driving under the influence of alcohol is illegal.
-Traffic accidents are on the increase and are often fatal.
+Traffic accidents are on the rise and are often fatal.
 For emergencies, call 999 or 911 for police.

-There is no public transportation available in TCIS but taxis are readily available.
+Public Transportation: There is no public transportation, but taxis are readily available.
 Only use marked taxis and wear your seatbelt.
 Car and scooter rentals are available but you must have a valid driver’s license and be 21 years or older.
 There is a government tax on all car and motor scooter rentals (insurance is extra).

-The U.S. Federal Aviation Administration (FAA) has assessed the government of Turks and Caico’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of TCI’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Turks and Caicos’ Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of TCI’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.